Visitors and Tourists ask – What Currency do I use in Uganda?

 Visa is the preferred card of Choice in Uganda.
 Using other cards such as MC or AMEX is, in most cases, not possible.

-Where and How not to exchange your Money Visiting Uganda:
+How not to exchange your Money Visiting Uganda:

 What Currency do I use in Uganda?